 The typical average materials which can be conveyed by bucket elevators are:

 · Lime stone crushed to 25 to 30 mm in size,

 The limitations of the system include the following points:

 · The material should not be very sticky.

 · The temperature of the materials should be ambient or slightly above

-The traction element may be either endless belt or endless chain, but belt system is preferred under certain conditions for the following reasons:
+The traction element may be either an endless belt or an endless chain, but a belt system is preferred under certain conditions for the following reasons:

-· Possess better abrasive resistance to materials like sand, coke etc.
+.
+Possesses better abrasive resistance to materials like sand, coke, etc.